hammadbinsajjad/8-Puzzle-Solver/README.md

 deeper in every iteration.

-Using both these algorithms prevents creating a entire tree to perform DFS on it which can become a problem for cases the tree can grow to large depths.
+Using both these algorithms prevents creating a entire tree to perform DFS on it which can become a problem for cases where the tree can grow to large depths.

 ## Method:
 The pseudocode for the algorithm (coded in Python) is as follows